fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 </details>

 * <details><summary>Changelog | 版本日誌</summary>

+	* v3.0.0 (2025-1-7)
+		* Fixed SI bots still spawn when tank is on the field in l4d1

 	* v2.9.9 (2024-11-8)
 		* Fixed ghost tank bug in non-versus mode if real player in infected team